greatsuspender/thegreatsuspender/.github/issue_template.md

-###Please include the following information when submitting a feature request or bug report.
+###Please complete the following information when submitting a feature request or bug report.
  * Extension version:
  * Browser & version:
  * Operating system & version: